-The Board understand the importance and benefit of having a broad range of skills, experiences, perspectives and backgrounds in our teams and continuously strives to attract, engage and retain a diverse range of talented people.
-Understanding the importance of the Trust's employees to the long term success of the business, the Board regularly communicates to its employees through presentations, internal group wide emails and newsletters.
+Board regularly communicates to its employees through presentations, internal group wide emails and newsletters.
 The Trust's structure gives our employees the opportunity to interact with members of the Board and other key management personnel.
-The Trust has a Joint consultative committee with the Trade Union Representatives that meets three times a year.
+The Trust has a Joint consultative committee with the Trade Union Representatives that meets three times a year (once per school term).
 Employees are encouraged to ask questions about the Trust's purpose, goals and direction.
 Employee surveys are undertaken to receive feedback about the employee experience at the Trust, the results of which are carefully analysed and discussed by the Board.

 Employees are offered a range of development opportunities including formal programme's, mentoring, coaching, supervision and e learning that enable the Board to identify and develop the skills and knowledge it needs to succeed now and in the future.
-See also "Engagement with employees" in the Trustees' Report above.

-c) The need to foster the Trust's business relationships with suppliers, customers and others d) The impact of the Trust's operations on the community and environment
+See also "Engagement with employees" in the Trustees' Report above. c) The need to foster the Trust's business relationships with suppliers, customers and others d) The impact of the Trust's operations on the community and environment